ChalmersGU-AI-course/shrdlite-course-project/README.md

-You probably want to use some kind of collection datatype (such as a heap and/or priority queue), and we suggest the following library: here are two possible TypeScript libraries:
+You probably want to use some kind of collection datatype (such as a heap and/or priority queue), and we suggest the following library:

 - [typescript-collections] (https://github.com/basarat/typescript-collections)

-In fact, it's already included in the `lib` directory.
+In fact, you have to use this library anyway (in Graph.ts) and it's already included in the `lib` directory.

 ### Using JavaScript modules in TypeScript